 Tel.: 00 33 (0)3 21 06 01 54

 Very good selection of wines, spirits, and Champagnes as well as kitchenware and foods like foie gras in their delicatessen.

 Tel.:00 33 (0)3 21 06 50 88

-Specialising in the cheeses of northern France, this is a wonderful shop with a knowledgeable staff and they will vacuum pack cheeses if you’re travelling.
+Specializing in the cheeses of northern France, this is a wonderful shop with a knowledgeable staff, and they will vacuum pack cheeses if you’re travelling.